-1 Coons' claim to standing rests instead on a theory of possible future injury that 2 courts in many other ACA cases have rejected: that Coons "objects to being legally 3 forced to purchase health insurance from a private company" and that the minimum 4 coverage provision "will force Coons to divert resources from his business and reorder 5 his financial situation."
+In their opposition, plaintiffs have abandoned any attempt to show that Coons is currently rearranging his financial affairs in anticipation of having to comply with the minimum coverage provision in 2014.
+This concession is significant.
+As defendants have shown, Affordable Care Act cases to reach the merits have involved individual plaintiffs who allege a current preparatory injury.2 forced to purchase health insurance from a private company" and that the minimum coverage provision "will force Coons to divert resources from his business and reorder his financial situation."
 Opp'n 4.
-These courts have correctly reasoned that such an 6 asserted injury is too remote and hypothetical to support standing.
+These courts have correctly reasoned that such an asserted injury is too remote and hypothetical to support standing.
 See, e.g., Baldwin v.
-7 Sebelius, No. 10CV1033, 2010 WL 3418436, at \3 (S.D.
+Sebelius, No. 10CV1033, 2010 WL 3418436, at 3 (S.D.
 Cal.
 Aug.
-27, 2010), appeal 8 9 pending, No. 10-56374 (argument to be held July 13, 2011).
+27, 2010), appeal pending, No. 10-56374 (argument to be held July 13, 2011).3 Faced with this authority, plaintiffs simply assert that Baldwin and the other

-10 Faced with this authority, plaintiffs simply assert that Baldwin and the other 11 decisions "must be wrong," as otherwise courts would never be able to engage in pre-12 enforcement review.
+2 See, e.g., Florida v.
+HHS, --- F. Supp.
+2d ---, 2011 WL 285683, at 8 (N.D.
+Fla.
+Jan.
+31, 2011); Liberty Univ. v.
+Geithner, 753 F. Supp.
+2d 611, 624 (W.D.
+Va.
+2010); Goudydecisions "must be wrong," as otherwise courts would never be able to engage in preenforcement review.
 Opp'n 7.
-But these decisions correctly follow the dictate of 13 Whitmore v.
-Arkansas, which requires that a future injury be "certainly impending" to 14 15 allow pre-enforcement review.
-495 U.S. 149, 158 (1990) (internal quotation marks 16 omitted).
-Plaintiffs say "there is no realistic doubt" that the minimum coverage provision 17 "will, in the normal course of events, be enforced against Coons," Opp'n 6, but the basis 18 for plaintiffs' assurance on this point is unclear.
-As explained previously, Second Mot. to 19 Dismiss 11-13, ECF No. 42, any number of changes in Coons' personal or financial 20 21
+But these decisions correctly follow the dictate of Whitmore v.
+Arkansas, which requires that a future injury be "certainly impending" to allow pre-enforcement review.
+495 U.S. 149, 158 (1990) (internal quotation marks omitted).
+Plaintiffs say "there is no realistic doubt" that the minimum coverage provision "will, in the normal course of events, be enforced against Coons," Opp'n 6, but the basis for plaintiffs' assurance on this point is unclear.
+As explained previously, Second Mot. to Dismiss 11-13, ECF No. 42, any number of changes in Coons' personal or financial